Germany: Evacuations as Dortmund scans for suspected WWII bombs | DW | 11.01.2020

 Evacuations of some 14,000 residents have begun in Dortmund, in western Germany, as experts prepare to find and disarm four bombs suspected lurking since WWII.
-Patients at two city clinics are being relocated.
+Also closed on Sunday will be its Football Museum.

 The evacuations in Dortmund were part of preparations for Sunday's bomb removals by a special civilian disposal team, in what has become a frequent scenario some 80 years since Allied forces dropped millions of bombs.